 Beginning the routine systems check program, Epsilon moved his surprisingly light frame to a space between two ten foot tall spires that looked vaguely reminiscent of Tesla coils.
 Supervised from an observation deck above the large room turned maintenance course, Epsilon waited for the inevitable EMP blast that would lower his energy shields to zero.
 The shock used to make him flinch, but by now he had experienced it so many times that the pilot did not react at all.

 Of course, since the whole point of Exeter was to combat I.S., that couldn't be allowed to stand.
 In order to properly counter specialized units, DARPA was currently working on something they had dubbed the 'Instant Armor Modification Module.'
 Epsilon didn't know the details, much less the basic science behind the thing, but he had been told the general idea behind the system.
 Apparently, the I.A.M.M. would make it possible for Exeter to instantly switch out armor components so that it could specialize the suit in another area, such as speed, heavy weaponry, or close quarters combat.
 Epsilon wasn't entirely sure how it would work, but as long as it did, he didn't really care.
-Unfortunately, it wasn't scheduled to be finished for another six months, and Epsilon could only look forward to using it later.
+Unfortunately, it wasn't scheduled to be finished for some time yet, and Epsilon could only look forward to using it later.

 Distracted by his own musings, Epsilon proceeded through the routine maintenance tests without much thought on his part.
 He had been through these procedures dozens of times, so it hardly required his attention to go through them.
 Besides, if anything was wrong with the suit, the technicians would let him know.

 When he finally went through the final systems check procedure, Epsilon glanced at a large screen above him on the wall that displayed the gathered data.
 As always, everything was nominal, both for the suit itself and the physical pilot.
 Three years of intensive training with Exeter had molded Epsilon into the optimal physical form for operating the machine.
-He couldn't help but wonder how such conditioning would have affected him were he the originally intended age for operation of the suit.
-Epsilon had been put into control of Exeter nearly seven years ahead of schedule: he was supposed to be twenty-two before he started piloting the mechanical marvel, but with the current crisis taken into account, he was now operating the machine at fifteen.
-Nevertheless, his immediate superiors believed he was ready for it, and if his test results thus far were any indicator, he was.

-With all of the tests completed, the voice of Epsilon's division Commander crackled over the hangar turned testing room's intercom.
+Either way, with all of the tests completed, the voice of Epsilon's division Commander crackled over the hangar turned testing room's intercom.
 "Alright, Epsilon.
 Get back up to the observation deck.
 We've got a lot to discuss."

-Only a few minutes after finishing the tests below, Epsilon walked into the observation room that overlooked the training area he had just been in.
+Only a few minutes after finishing the tests below, Epsilon walked into the observation room that overlooked the area he had just been in.
 Sitting at the one table in the middle of the room was Epsilon's immediate superior, a wrinkled, 40-year old gray haired Texan he had met three years ago, when his training had first started.
 The man's dispassionate black eyes had always unnerved him, but such notions were made even worse thanks to the fact that Epsilon had never been told the man's name.
-Personally, Exeter's pilot trusted him about as far as he could throw him (without the suit of course), but the man was his military superior regardless.
+Personally, Exeter's pilot trusted him about as far as he could throw him (without the suit of course), but the man was his superior regardless.